codefinity/oeuvre/README.md

 - Environmental changes influnce design

+- Real world entities do not have a persistance database.
+The Entity itself is information, hence persistance design should be a side effect of the application design.

 > Software architectures aren’t created in a vacuum—they always reflect the ecosystem in which they were defined.

 > Building software systems that evolve means controlling as many unknown factors as possible.